-Farm Forestry Assist is a one-off grant for farmers and other land owners to plant radiata or maritime pine trees on their land in 2018.
-This grant of $500 per hectare is available to landowners who are interested in establishing new 20 to 50 hectare plantations to support the State’s vibrant softwood industry.
+Farm Forestry Assist is a grant for private land owners to plant radiata or maritime pine trees on their land in 2019.
+The grant is available to landowners who are interested in establishing new pine plantations to support the State’s vibrant softwood industry.

-Grant recipients may opt for free, high-quality radiata pine seedlings from the Forest Products Commission’s (FPC) nursery instead of the $500 per hectare.
+Successful grant recipients will receive free, high-quality radiata or pinaster pine seedlings from the Forest Products Commission’s (FPC) nursery in Manjimup.

-Before applying, landowners must check the suitability of their property against the assessment criteria which address the location, scale, soil, access and management of the plantations are in place to ensure that your future plantation will be able to contribute to Western Australia’s softwood industry. (see page 2)
+Before completing an EOI, landowners should check with FPC Farm Forestry Advisor the suitability of their property in relation to the location, scale, soil, access and management of the plantations are in place to ensure that your future plantation will be able to contribute to Western Australia’s softwood industry. (see page 2)

 For more information, please contact the Forest Products Commission on 9725 5288.